-The Company had a working capital of \$29,851 as at December 31, 2012, compared to \$188,922 for the year ended December 31, 2011.
-The decrease in working capital was caused by the cash used in the Company's operations during the year.
+The Company had a working capital of \$36,919 as at March 31, 2013, compared to \$29,851 as at March 31, 2012.
+The decrease in working capital was caused by the Company's reduction in revenue which resulted in the net loss and comprehensive loss for the 3 months ended March 31, 2013.

 The revenue we currently generate from natural gas and oil sales does not exceed our operating expenses.
 Our management anticipates that the current cash on hand may not be sufficient to fund our continued operations at the current level for the next twelve months.
 As such, we may require additional financing to fund our operations and proposed drilling activities in the Hartburg property for the year ended December 31, 2013.
 We will also require additional funds to expand our acquisition, exploration and production of natural oil and gas properties.
 Additional capital will be required to effectively expand our operations through the acquisition and drilling of new prospects and to implement our overall business strategy.
-We believe that debt financing will not be an alternative for funding as we have limited tangible assets to secure any debt financing.
+We believe that debt financing may not be an alternative for funding as we have limited tangible assets to secure any debt financing.
 We intend to seek additional funding in the form of equity financing from the sale of our common stock, but cannot provide any assurance that we will be able to raise sufficient funding from the sale of our common stock to fund our operations and acquisition of new prospects.
 If we are unable to obtain additional financing, we will experience liquidity problems and management expects that we will need to curtail operations, liquidate assets, seek additional capital on less favorable terms and/or pursue other remedial measures.
-In particular, the Company may not be able to drill its third well in the Hartburg Any additional equity financing may involve substantial dilution to our then existing shareholders.
+In particular, the Company may not be able to drill its third well in the Hartburg property.
+Any additional equity financing may involve substantial dilution to our then existing shareholders.